-Berkey is a portable water filter that can be easily moved around the house.
-The filtration is performed inside the stainless steel container itself once you fill it up with tap water.
+Berkey is a portable water filter that can quickly move around the house.
+The filtration is performed inside the stainless steel container once you fill it with tap water.

-It uses gravity to force the water to pass through the filtration cartridge which will be stored in the storage tank.
+It uses gravity to force the water to pass through the filtration cartridge stored in the storage tank.

-Capacity and Size: Berkey water filter comes in different size and capacity.
-They cater for all use case ranging from hiking or camping to small offices usage.
+Capacity and Size: Berkey water filter comes in different sizes and capacities.
+They cater to all use cases, from hiking or camping to small office usage.

 In general, the concept and functionality of all models are the same.

-The larger the system, more cartridges can be inserted to speed up the filtration process.
+The larger the system, the more cartridges can be inserted to speed up filtration.
 Crown Berkey can handle up to a maximum of 8 cartridges at once.

-State of The Art Filter: Berkey claims that it’s filter has exceeded the NSF/ANSI Standard 53.
-Their Black Berkey filter is has been tested in an EPA-approved laboratory.
+State of The Art Filter: Berkey claims its filter exceeded the NSF/ANSI Standard 53.
+Their Black Berkey filter has been tested in an EPA-approved laboratory.

-The result came with a long list of water contaminants that were filtered by Black Berkey.
-Berkey claims that it is the longest list ever been seen in the industry.
+The result came with a long list of water contaminants filtered by Black Berkey.
+Berkey claims it is the most extended list ever seen in the industry.

 It raised the standard of filtration in the water filter industry.

 Traditionally, the pathogen is only capable of being removed by UV light.
-The Black Berkey is able to remove it without using a UV light in the system.
+The Black Berkey can remove without using a UV light in the system.

 It free up the space near the sink where conventional countertop water filters are located.

-The main filter for all Berkey systems is the Black Berkey filter.
+The primary filter for all Berkey systems is the Black Berkey filter.

-Black Berkey: It is a microporous filter, which contains pores that are less than 2nm in diameter.
-It is a cleanable purifier element which filters off bacteria such as pathogen and virus in the water.
+Black Berkey is a microporous filter containing pores less than 2nm in diameter.
+It is a cleanable purifier that filters off bacteria, such as pathogens and viruses, in the water.

-PF2 Fluoride Filter: This filter mainly absorbs fluoride, arsenic and some of the heavy metal ions in the water.
-We rated this system as one of the great water filters that remove fluoride.
+PF2 Fluoride Filter: This filter mainly absorbs fluoride, arsenic, and some of the heavy metal ions in the water.
+We rated this system as a great water filter that removes fluoride.

-Berkey claims that it is capable of the filter up to 99% of the top 20 contaminants shown below.
+Berkey claims it can filter up to 99% of the top 20 contaminants shown below.

 Before the installation, rinse your Black Berkey filters for 20 seconds on the tap as a start.

-Since there is no involvement in drilling and connection from the pipe, you just need to screw on the two Black Berkey with an optional of PF2/PF4 fluoride filters on your Berkey.
+Since there is no involvement in drilling and connection from the pipe, you need to screw on the two Black Berkey with the optional PF2/PF4 fluoride filters on your Berkey.